AxiansITSecurity/Restsh/README.md

 ### Debug

-Print all executed commands and enables verbose mode of curl.
+Print all executed commands and enables verbose mode of curl and mustache.

 ```sh
 export DEBUG=1